The Dangers of an Intersection Accident

 Turning right is a problem since, in many areas, a bicyclist may be coming up alongside your vehicle.
 Checking your side mirrors as well as physically looking before turning can avert this type of crash.

-If you have been injured in an intersection accident due to a negligent party, call the law firm of Jeff Morris in the Myrtle Beach area and in Aiken to schedule a free case review.
+If you have been injured in an intersection accident due to a negligent party, call the law firm of Jeff Morris in the Myrtle Beach and Murrells Inlet areas to schedule a free case review.
 Our firm helps residents obtain the compensation they deserve.
 You can reach out to us at (843) 232-0944 or contact us online.